- What is a dab rig?

 Getting all the gear together to dab can be expensive and time consuming, but there are many ways to enjoy dabs without a dab rig.

-Although these aren’t the best or most efficient way to consume dabs—you might waste concentrate and not get the full effects or flavor—if you don’t want to invest in a dab rig setup, or find yourself without a rig, here’s how you can dab without one:
+Although these aren’t the best or most efficient way to consume dabs—you might waste concentrate and not get the full effects or flavor—if you don’t want to invest in a dab rig setup, or simply don’t have one, here’s how you can dab without a rig:

 - Top a bowl of flower with concentrates